Robot Code Basics

 Constants.java

-Without getting too into the "why", in general you should minimize use of Constants.java; It leads to several problems as your robot complexity increases.
+Without getting too into the "why", in general you should minimize use of Constants.java; It often leads to several problems as your robot complexity increases.

 • If your value is used repeatedly inside a subsystem, make it a private constant in that subsystem.
 This is common for conversion factors, min/max values, or paired output values